-As an animation agency, we are asked this question quite a lot and to be honest – it is not a quick answer and we sometime choose to stay out of it!
+As an animation studio, we are asked this question quite a lot and to be honest – it is not a quick answer and we sometime choose to stay out of it!
 The reason why is that it can cause powered debate’s in the animation content production industry as people feel very strongly about the systems they use and its capabilities.

 To stir up a conversation like this we may actually say that a MAC is a PC!
 After all – a PC is abbreviated from a “personal computer” which is exactly what a MAC is as well.
 This has absolutely nothing to do with the hardware or software on the actual device.
 They may look completely different from the outside; however, this ethic disappears quite quickly once you to start to look inside of the machines as they are both made up from similar hardware components.

 Essentially the real differences in the two are within the operating software.
 So, let’s take a look at these below:

 When it comes to a preferred operating system, everyone has an opinion.
 If you think about how ingrained our computers are in our everyday life – no wonder people feel this way.
 So the three operating systems in competition are run on most desktop PCs, Apple’s OS X, Windows and the various Linux distributions.
 Not to forget mobile operating systems but they are completely separate to these.